GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
+> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
+Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
 >
-> ~ *John Carmack*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts